Tame Complexity of Effective Field Theories in the Quantum Gravity Landscape: Conclusion and outlook

 The Finite Complexity Conjecture also strengthens the case for further developing tame geometry and for making its results quantitative using sharp o-minimality.
 At the same time, it highlights where such developments are likely to be most impactful for physics and can provide quantitative results for quantum field theory and string theory.
 Physics examples indicate that both differential constraints and recursion relations are the basic mechanism ensuring finite tame complexity.
 In particular, periods and their variation over parameter spaces are ubiquitous in string theory and often govern effective couplings and potentials.
 Establishing a firm notion of tame complexity for periods is a natural and important next step, which would follow from a proof of the sharp o-minimality of the structure $\bbR_{\rm LN}$.
 Beyond this, it will be important to extend the tame complexity methods to settings where EFT information is only accessible asymptotically, for instance through multi-summable transseries, since resurgent and multi-summable behavior is a common feature of perturbative expansions in QFT and string theory.
 Finally, our analysis underscores the need for an intrinsic complexity theory of Riemannian manifolds and metric spaces, independent of isometric embeddings.
 Developing this would be a major advance, enabling embedding-independent control of volume growth and counting in the landscape.

 A major extension of our proposal is to formulate finiteness of tame complexity without the restriction to EFTs or a fixed space-time dimension.
 This could, in principle, allow one to move beyond the cutoff-restricted landscape $\cM_{\rm QG;\Lambda}\subseteq \cM_{\rm QG}$, at the price of systematically incorporating dual descriptions that may change the effective dimensionality or even require non-EFT descriptions.
 An illustrative example is a decompactification limit in moduli space, where an infinite tower of Kaluza-Klein modes becomes light, the lower-dimensional EFT ceases to be valid and the apparent complexity diverges.
 Yet the same physics is now captured by a higher-dimensional EFT with finitely many fields, providing an effective description with finite tame complexity.
 Similarly, in other asymptotic regimes where weakly coupled asymptotically tensionless strings are expected to emerge \cite{Lee:2019wij}, the worldsheet theory may furnish the finite-complexity description underlying an infinite tower of string excitations.
 This realization of \textit{emergence of simplicity} and incorporation of dual descriptions is natural in the framework of sharp o-minimality, as indicated in section~\ref{sharp-o-complexity}.
+Other potential directions in which our proposal may be extended are the definition of complexity of field theories beyond two derivatives and beyond Lagrangian theories, in order to verify whether the consistency with quantum gravity allows for a generalized formulation of the finite complexity conjecture in these settings.
+This will require improvements in our understanding of resurgence and tameness, as well as to study the sharp o-minimality of alternative objects which provide a systematic characterization of the complexity of a theory.
 More broadly, it is tempting to view finiteness of tame complexity as a basic structural constraint on physical description: nature only ever provides finitely many observable data at finite resolution, and whenever an infinite amount of information seems required, it may signal that we are using a wrong framing rather than revealing genuine physical complexity.